loadsys/CakePHP-Shell-Scripts/README.md

 2. @TODO What's the actual process from here?
 Edit the submodule?

 Only scripts that are set as executable will be auto-symlinked during a composer-based installation.
-In order to add new scripts to the list of symlinks composer should create, run the `composer-binaries` command.
+In order to add new scripts to the list of symlinks composer should create, run the `./composer-binaries` command.
 This will rewrite the `"bin"` config in the composer.json file to include all executable files in the project root directory.

 When making changes to the composer.json file included in this package, be sure to run `composer validate` to run a syntax check on the json file before committing.